What is an anti-inflammatory diet and how it can help reduce your pain?

-If you don’t like eating fruits and vegetables or don’t have the time to eat the recommended 10-15 portions of these per day, then consider a whole fruit and vegetable based product like Juice Plus which provide not only vitamins but also phytonutrients and antioxidants to fight systemic inflammation.
+If you don’t like eating fruits and vegetables or don’t have the time to eat the recommended 10-15 portions of these per day, then consider a whole fruit and vegetable-based product like Juice Plus, which provides not only vitamins but also phytonutrients and antioxidants to fight systemic inflammation.

 Here is a list from the University of Wisconsin Integrative Medicine Department.

-These are foot of foods that affect inflammation:
+These are the foot of foods that affect inflammation:

 - Foods high in omega-3 fats